 I think a great way learn is to gain as much exposure to a subject as possible with plenty of examples so that you can see the patterns that exists within subjects, that way when you see something unexpected you understand the idea of the problem so that you can attempt a solution.

-Thousands of teachers can teach you astrophysics.
+Thousands of tutors can teach you astrophysics.
 Find private lessons closest to you.